Van de Graaff (crater)

 Oblique view of Van de Graaff from Apollo 17.
 NASA photo.

 Lunar Orbiter 5 view, facing west.

 Van de Graaff is a crater formation located on the far side of the Moon, on the northeast edge of Mare Ingenii.
+The crater Birkeland is attached to the southeast rim, nestling against the slightly narrower "waist" of the formation.
+To the north is Aitken, and Nassau lies to the east.

 The crater is named for physicist Robert J. Van de Graaff, whose groundbreaking work includes the invention of the Van de Graaff generator.

-Van de Graaff is one of the largest craters of Nectarian age.

 Description

 Van de Graaff has the appearance of two merged craters, approximately in a figure-8 shape with no intervening rim separating the two halves.

-The crater Birkeland is attached to the southeast rim, nestling against the slightly narrower "waist" of the formation.
-To the north is Aitken, and Nassau lies to the east.
+On the lunar geologic timescale, it is one of the largest craters of Nectarian age.
 The outer rim has some terracing along the southwest wall, but is generally in a worn and eroded state.
 A pair of craterlets overlay the southeast rim, next to Birkeland.

-There are also several small craters on the interior floor of Van de Graaff.
+There are several small craters on the interior floor of Van de Graaff.
 The southwest section has a central peak, while the northeast floor is slightly smoother in form.
+The infrared spectrum of pure crystalline plagioclase has been identified on this peak.